-Your healthcare provider will ask about your symptoms and examine you.
-He will ask if you smoke or are exposed to smoke, air pollution, dust, or chemicals.
+Your healthcare provider will ask about your symptoms and listen to your lungs.
+Your provider will ask if you smoke or are exposed to smoke, air pollution, dust, or chemicals.

-- Blood tests are done to measure the amount of oxygen, acids, and carbon dioxide your blood contains.
+- Blood tests measure the amount of oxygen, acids, and carbon dioxide in your blood.
 They will also show if you have an infection.

 How is emphysema treated?

-- Medicines to open your airways, decrease swelling and inflammation in your lungs, or treat an infection may be given.
+- Medicines may open your airways, decrease swelling and inflammation in your lungs, or treat an infection.
 You may need 2 or more medicines.
 A short-acting medicine relieves symptoms quickly.
 Long-acting medicines will control or prevent symptoms.
-Ask your healthcare provider how to use your medicines safely.
+Ask your provider how to use your medicines safely.

-- Oxygen may help you breathe easier and feel more alert if you have severe COPD.
+- Extra oxygen may help you breathe easier and feel more alert if your oxygen level is low.

 What is an exacerbation of emphysema?

 An exacerbation is when your symptoms suddenly get worse.
 You may have a harder time breathing, your cough may get worse, and you may cough up more sputum.
-You may have a fever, an increased heart rate, or feel sleepy.
+You may have a fever, an increased heart rate, or feel more tired.
 An exacerbation may be caused by a lung infection, air pollution, or other lung irritants.
-Sometimes the cause of an exacerbation is unknown.
-Your healthcare provider may change your treatment to help relieve exacerbations.
+Sometimes the cause of an exacerbation is not known.

-- Avoid irritants.
+- Avoid irritants when possible.
 Wear protective gear if your workplace has dust or chemicals that bother you.
+Avoid secondhand smoke.
 Stay inside when air quality is poor.
 Cover your mouth and nose when you are outside in cold weather or poor air quality.

 - Use pursed-lip breathing.
 Pursed-lip breathing can be used any time you feel short of breath.
-It can be especially helpful before you start an activity.
+It can also be helpful before you start an activity.